markproy/bird-classification-workshop/docs/lab1-image-prep.md

 Once you have opened the instance, open the Jupyter notebook called `LabNotebook.ipynb` in the `bird-classification-workshop` folder in the `Files` tab of the instance.

-Follow the instructions in the notebook to complete this step and steps 3 and 4.
+Follow the instructions in the notebook to complete the remaining steps.

 ## Acknowledgement to Cornell Lab of Ornithology for the NABirds images